Cryptkeeper/fplayer/README.md

 - Precise frame timing with automatic frame loss recovery
 - Protocol minifier for reduced bandwidth usage
-- Optional fade reconstruction and interpolation for a super smooth playback experience
 - "Frame pump" mechanism for pre-buffering upcoming frames
 - Support for zstd compressed sequences
 - Options for modifying playback speed and audio